Ask a doctor about a prescription for ORALAIR 300 IR Sublingual Tablets

 Warnings and precautions

-Consult your doctor or pharmacist before starting ORALAIR if:
+Consult your doctor or pharmacist before starting to take ORALAIR if:

-If you take medications for asthma control and/or relief, do not stop taking them without consulting your doctor, as this may worsen asthma symptoms.
-If you have asthma and a respiratory infection, delay starting ORALAIR treatment until the infection has resolved.
+If you take medications to control and/or relieve asthma, do not stop asthma treatment without your doctor's advice, as this may worsen asthma symptoms.
+If you have asthma and a respiratory infection, you should postpone the start of treatment with ORALAIR until the infection has resolved.

-You may experience some localized allergic reactions, ranging from mild to moderate, during treatment.
-If these reactions are severe, talk to your doctor about whether you need an antiallergic medication such as antihistamines.
+You may expect some localized allergic reactions, from mild to moderate, during treatment.
+If these reactions are severe, talk to your doctor to see if you need any anti-allergic medication such as antihistamines.

 Children and adolescents